 And more importantly, what does finding your purpose mean to YOU?

-We live in world that is bulging at the seams with social enterprises, start-ups, entrepreneurs, go-getters and achievers.
+We live in a world that is bulging at the seams with social enterprises, start-ups, entrepreneurs, go-getters, and achievers.
 A world where the rat race has morphed into an F-1 cyber circuit of “do-ers.”

 We are flooded with stories about all those people “out-there” who are doing something amazing with their lives.

 These inspirational stories from across the globe enter into our field of awareness and balance out the tragic and cruel events often featured in the news.